 Last but not least are the sparkling wines of Tasmania.
 The first sparkling wines bubbled onto the scene in 1989 when they were introduced by Heemskerk and Roederer.
 Since that time, they have been gaining quite a reputation.
 While their youth seems to be the only thing holding them back, some local winemakers claim that they will eventually be talked about on the same level as those being produced in Champagne [source: George].

-For more wine-related information, check out the links on the next page.
+For more wine-related information, check out the links below.